 As a premium service provider, we charge more, but customers vote with their wallets and tell us we are worth it.
 They love knowing that their dogs are free to romp, and that they can check in on the activity throughout the day using our live webcams.
 Instead of feeling guilty when they drop their dogs off, customers know they are giving their dogs a treat.

 We are backed by an industry giant

-In 2014, Camp Bow Wow’s founder sold the brand to VCA, a $7 billion company and the largest veterinary animal hospital network in North America.
+In 2014, Camp Bow Wow’s founder sold the brand to VCA, the largest veterinary animal hospital network in North America.
 VCA’s leadership saw an opportunity to take the brand to the next level and provide a springboard for Camp Bow Wow and our franchise owners.
 We now have access to a brain trust consisting of a network of 800 animal hospitals in the U.S. and Canada.
 This relationship has deepened our knowledge and raised the bar even higher on the standard of canine care.